Macquarie University

 Course overview

-They treat people with mental health problems and seek to understand how factors such as personality, society and culture affect behaviour.
-They also provide counselling that can help people from all walks of life lead happier, healthier and more productive lives.
+Generalist psychologists are equipped to practice in a broad range of employment settings, including allied health, aged care and disability services, education and private practice.
+They treat people with mental health problems, seek to understand how factors such as personality, society and culture affect behaviour and provide counselling that can help people from all walks of life lead happier, healthier and more productive lives.

-In a single year of study, the Master of Professional Psychology provides you with the necessary knowledge and skills to complete a final, sixth year of supervised placement and register as a generalist psychologist with the Psychology Board of Australia.
-Through a blend of coursework and supervised placements, you'll be prepared for effective, ethical psychology practice in various contexts and settings.
+In a single year of study, the Master of Professional Psychology provides you with the necessary knowledge and skills you need to complete a final, sixth year of supervised placement and gain registration as a generalist psychologist with the Psychology Board of Australia.
+Through undertaking a blend of coursework and supervised placements, you'll be prepared for effective, ethical psychology practice in a broad range of contexts and settings.

 Key facts